poorlyordered/nfsbig5/memory-bank/systemPatterns.md

 - Utility-based content processing with modular markdown transformation pipeline

 ## Component Relationships
-- Web frontend interacts with backend API routes for test submission and result retrieval
+- Web frontend interacts with backend API routes and/or Netlify Edge Functions for test submission and result retrieval.
-- Backend API uses shared logic from packages for scoring and result generation
+- Backend logic (in API routes and Edge Functions) uses shared logic from packages for scoring and result generation where applicable.
-- Database layer abstracts MongoDB access
+- Database layer abstracts MongoDB Atlas access, with different access methods for API routes and Edge Functions.
 - Content utilities in `src/lib/markdown.ts` provide data for blog and article components

 ## Critical Implementation Paths
-- User completes NFS Big5 assessment → answers submitted to backend → results scored and stored in MongoDB → user receives and can share results
+- User completes NFS Big5 assessment → answers submitted to backend (API route or Edge Function) → results scored and stored in MongoDB Atlas → user receives and can share results
 - Admin customizes branding/assets/config (using assets from the `images` directory) → redeploys app for new brand or audience
+- **For latency-sensitive data access (e.g., AI sessions), frontend interacts with Netlify Edge Functions which use the MongoDB Data API.**